If you are spending your hard-earned money on a well-deserved break, what do you do if your holiday is ruined by building work?

 So while TUI and JET2 are ABTA members, I just want to point out that Loveholidays and OnTheBeach are NOT.

-Loveholidays do say they are not responsible for works outside the hotel but have offered in resort advice to “we will do our best to resolve the issue and ensure you have an enjoyable holiday.”
+Loveholidays does say they are not responsible for works outside the hotel but have offered in resort advice to “we will do our best to resolve the issue and ensure you have an enjoyable holiday.”
 This does not guarantee action.
 Read more here.

 This “compensation” could equate to 10% of the cost of the holiday.